 Professional searches can help you avoid possible risks of patent infringement.
 Discuss how to proceed with an expert.

-- Does the name of your product or logo infringe on older trade mark rights?
+- Does the name of your product or logo infringe older trade mark rights?

-A similarity search finds out whether earlier trade mark rights exist.
+A similarity search will help you find out whether earlier trade mark rights exist.

-Don’t forget: This is true whether you’ve protected your intellectual property or not!
+Don’t forget: this applies whether you’ve protected your intellectual property or not!
 Even if you don’t own any intellectual property rights, you can still end up in litigation over other patents, trade marks, or designs.